 Danny: What happened?

 .
 We took you home.
 You've been asleep for four days.

 Danny: Four days?!

 - After her failed attempt to rescue the pixies from Lord Darkar at the beginning of the second season of Winx Club, Aisha was asleep for four days.

 - Avatar: The Last Airbender .
-Aang is knocked unconscious by Azula's lightning bolt so long that his hair had enough time to grow back.
+Aang is actually killed by Azula's lightning bolt before being revived by Katara's magic spirit water and was out so long that his hair had enough time to grow back.
 He definitely isn't well when he first wakes up, and only Katara's extensive healing lets him recover so quickly.

 - In the famous "Wizard" music video from The Looney Tunes Show, Daffy wakes up from his dream and Bugs tells him that he's been asleep for three days.